-Peanut butter and chocolate together in these flourless Monster Cookies is a classic combination that everyone loves!
-Soft baked with crispy edges and gooey chocolate chips, these cookies are loaded with chocolate peanut butter flavor.
-These cookies are naturally gluten free, made healthier with no unnatural dyes, and coconut sugar as a natural sweetener.
+Peanut butter and chocolate together in these Gluten Free Monster Cookies.
+And it’s a classic combination that everyone loves!
+Soft centers with crispy edges and gooey chocolate chips, these cookies are loaded with chocolate peanut butter flavor.
+These cookies are naturally gluten-free, made healthier with no unnatural dyes, and coconut sugar as a natural sweetener.
 They’re also super easy to make, and freeze perfectly, which is a huge bonus.

 Ingredients & Substitutions